GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: Evaluation

 \subsubsection{GR-ESP}

 We implemented a goal recognition method based on trajectories sampled from the multi-agent deep generative model (called ESP) of the PRECOG system \cite{rhinehart_precog_2019}.
 We call this baseline Goal Recognition with ESP (GR-ESP).
 PRECOG is a deep learning based model which was shown to make robust, goal-aware planning decisions when conditioned on goal-positions and was able to accurately estimate the likeliest future trajectory an agent could take to safely reach a goal.
 Given $K$ trajectory samples drawn from ESP for a vehicle, we define the probability of a goal $G$ as the normalised count of trajectories whose endpoints are closest to $G$.
 The generated trajectories of ESP are fixed-length, therefore we perform repeated sampling to obtain trajectories with a suitable length.
-Exact training and implementation details are shown in Appendix C.
+Exact training and implementation details are shown in Appendix \ref{apx:gresp}.